Trump Signs VA Accountability Act: Veterans Affairs Law Helps Gov’t Say ‘You’re Fired!’ To Bad VA Staff

 Other Steps Taken By President Trump To Help Veterans

-According to the White House, President Trump has added an Office of Accountability to the Department of Veterans Affairs and signed the Veterans Choice Improvement Act, which enables veterans to visit the doctor of their choice.
+According to the White House website, President Trump has added an Office of Accountability to the Department of Veterans Affairs and signed the Veterans Choice Improvement Act, which enables veterans to visit the doctor of their choice.
 In his speech, President Trump stated that this act has already enabled veterans to receive almost double the number of approvals to see the doctor of their choice.
 Trump has also taken action to facilitate the transition of medical records between the Department of Defense and the Department of Veterans Affairs, another step towards ensuring timely and accurate care to those who have served our country.

 It is unknown what the effects of the Department of Veterans Affairs Accountability and Whistleblower Protection Act will be until the changes are implemented.
 It is promising, however, that other veteran protection laws signed by President Trump, such as the Veterans Choice Improvement Act, have improved the experience of veterans seeking medical care provided by the VA.